phyrondev/openimageio/README.md

 sudo apt install clang-17 libclang-17-dev
 ```

-The rest of the dependencies:
+The rest of the dependencies (note that latest Ubuntu is still on `v2.4` – you
+may need to build from source):

 ```
 sudo apt install cmake libimath-dev libopenimageio-dev